alexrudall/ruby-openai/README.md

 message = response.dig("choices", 0, "message")

 if message["role"] == "assistant" && message["tool_calls"]

-  # For a subsequent message with the role "tool", OpenAI requires the preceding message to have a tool_calls argument.
+  # For a subsequent message with the role "tool", OpenAI requires the preceding message to have a single tool_calls argument.
   messages << message

   message["tool_calls"].each do |tool_call|